ozdemircibaris/youtube-video-generator/README.md

 # YouTube Video Generator

 This tool automatically creates educational videos from text input, adds synchronized captions, and can upload them directly to YouTube.
+It supports multiple languages by translating your content using Azure OpenAI.

 ## Input Format